LamAnnieV/group_deployment_8/README.md

 # Purpose

-Deploy E-Commerce Application in ECS Container.
+Deploy E-Commerce Application on ECS Container.
 Some of the tools used to deploy the application are:
 ```
 -Jenkins to automate the CI/CD pipeline
 -Terraform was used to automate infrastructure provisioning